fallinnadim/microservice-playground/Readme.md

 ## 🚀 How to Run

-Use the following commands to manage the application lifecycle:
+For ease of use, all necessary configuration files, including **`.env`** and **SSL certificates**, are already committed to this repository.
+You do not need to create them manually.

 ### 1. Start the Application
-This will build the services, start the infrastructure (Postgres, Redis, Kafka, Zookeeper), and auto-create the `order.created` topic.
+This command builds the Go services, starts the infrastructure (Postgres, Redis, Kafka, Zookeeper), and automatically initializes the `order.created` topic with 10 partitions.
 ```bash
 make run-up